 - Review, with management and the external auditors, the results of the external audit and any significant issues identified.

-- Ensure there is a proper explanation for any unusual transactions, or trends or variations from budget.
+- Ensure there is a proper explanation for any unusual transactions, or trends.

 - Ensure that assurance with respect to the accuracy and completeness of the financial statements is given by management.

-- Review, through the 2nd line (i.e. risk and compliance) and 3rd line (i.e. internal/external audit) functions, the adequacy of the internal control structure and systems, including information technology security and control.
+- Review, through the 2nd line (i.e. Risk and Assurance) and 3rd line (i.e. internal/external audit) functions, the adequacy of the internal control structure and systems, including information technology security and control.

 - Review, through the 2nd line and 3rd line functions, whether relevant policies and procedures are in place and up-to-date, including those for the management and exercise of delegations, and whether they are complied with.